 The Archdiocese of Omaha benefited from the work of Blessed Pauline when European missionaries, funded by the Pontifical Society for the Propagation of the Faith, came here to middle America to help build our church.
 And so the legacy of Blessed Pauline and others continues through this office in more ways than one.
 Now we have the opportunity to give and help fledgling Catholic communities around the world through World Mission Sunday and the Missionary Cooperation Plan.
 To learn more about the Pontifical Mission Societies visit www.missio.org.

 If you are a missionary diocese or organization interested in participating in our Missionary Cooperation Plan or you are a bookkeeper for a parish and would like to learn about reporting donations for World Mission Sunday or the Mission Cooperation Plan, you will find more information below.

 If you are interested in aiding projects oversees connected to the Catholic Church but not involved with World Mission Sunday or the Cooperation Plan, please contact:

 Director, Society for the Propagation of the Faith

 402-558-3100 ext.
 3012

 World Mission Sunday

-If you are a bookkeeper or business manager for your parish and would like to know how to handle and record this collection, please click here.
+If you are a bookkeeper or business manager for your parish and would like to know how to handle and record this collection, please see this helpful document.